top of page

 High-throughput assays development

-We are involved in several projects involving the development of new high-throughput assays for RNA processing.
+We are developing new high-throughput assays for RNA processing.

 Lab member